 Mumbai is home to the only business-exclusive aviation airport in India, making it a convenient destination for jet owners to book MRO services for their jets.
 When they do, they have pick of more than 100 non-scheduled operators that provide ground handling, aircraft maintenance, MRO, and more.

-What’s holding India back?factors standing in its way.
+What’s holding India back?With India primed to become the world’s BizAv powerhouse, there are still factors standing in its way.
 Infrastructure continues to be a problem, as the country continues to expand rapidly.
 On the political side of things, import and customs standardization for BizAv still needs work, as taxation rates on BizAv are high.
 And with the government largely focused on civilian aviation, scheduled airlines are still given preference to private aviation at major airports.

 Will India achieve its status as the BizAv powerhouse of the world?
 More than likely.
 The barriers it faces are barriers to other industries as well, which means they’ll likely be solved sooner rather than later.
 When they are, India will have no trouble being the epicenter for BizAv for the foreseeable future.